roiguri/My-Cook-Book/docs/project-tracking.md

 ## 🚀 Master List

 ### 🔄 In Progress
-1. Update user profile settings UI: change select (from radio to directly choosing the image)
-2. Add close functionality to user settings
-3. Only present popup menu for new users.
+1. Move database to firebase
+2. Implement propose a recipe

 ### 📅 Planned
 1. Fix text alignment for recipes